 Due diligence processes

 In any procurement process appropriate due diligence is conducted to assess the extent of the Relevant Entities’ exposure to the risk of slavery.
-This may include measures such as:
+This includes measures such as:

 The above measures are applied proportionately in accordance with the Relevant Entities’ assessment of the level of risk associated with the particular supplier.
 Consideration is given to the nature of products or services and the locations from which those products are made, or services provided.

 All staff at Relevant Entities with responsibility for procurement from third party suppliers receive appropriate training on their obligations under the Act and how best to meet those obligations.
+Training is also mandatory for all of GAM’s staff globally.
 In addition, the Legal and Compliance Departments provide on-going advice and support to such staff, as required.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and was approved by the Relevant Entities’ Boards of Directors on 11 April 2019.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and was approved by the Relevant Entities’ Boards of Directors as follows:

 GAM International Management Limited